-Whenever visiting family and friends, I expect one question to always come up: "What is a Chromebook?"
-It's a question I'm getting a lot more now that Chromebooks have invaded the mainstream, giving people capable budget options at well below $500.
+Whenever visiting family and friends, I expect one question to come up: "What is a Chromebook?"
+It's a query I'm getting a lot more now that Chromebooks have invaded the mainstream, giving people capable budget options at well below $500.
 So, what is a Chromebook?
-Instead of a Windows 10 or macOS laptop, Chromebooks run Google's Chrome OS.
+Instead of a Windows 10 (and soon Windows 11) or macOS laptop, Chromebooks run Google's Chrome OS.

 - Check out the best 2-in-1 laptops

 - Best college laptops for students

 - How to check your Chromebook's battery health